3.9.2. Rules for adding attributes to vegetation items

 For nature reserves, follow these rules when setting the caption name:

-• Official: Dzhegdyansky nature monument of regional significance to the Magadan region.
+• Official: Dzhegdyansky natural monument of regional significance to the Magadan region.

 • Name for caption: Dzhegdyansky nature monument.